 This discrepancy is amplified by the fact most if not all evolutionary models of our expanding universe assume its gravitationally density increases as one goes back in time because its decreasing size causes its matter component to become more concentrated.

 As was mentioned earlier, it has been observed light emanating from just above the event horizon of black hole is redshifted by its intense gravitational field.
 This means we know from direct observations the magnitude of the redshift coming from galaxies will increase as we go back in time due to the differential gravitational potential between the universe’s past and the present.
-This also means by not taking into account that gravitational redshift would mean that we have overestimated the speed of the components of the universe and therefore underestimated its age.
+However, this also means if we don’t take that into account we will overestimate the speed of the the universe expansion and therefore underestimated its age.

 In other words, because the gravitational differential between the past and the present was not taken into consideration the universe MUST be older than 13.77 billion years when determined by the redshift.